Commercial HVAC, Preventive Maintenance Agreements

 Learn more about coil cleaning from this helpful guide.

 Your HVAC technician will change your air filters during preventative maintenance.
 However, depending on your usage and your indoor air quality, you might need to change filters yourself between scheduled maintenance appointments.

 This is likely for businesses dealing with a large concentration of fiber in the air, such as working with fabric or paper.

-To learn more about changing filters, read this related article: Why and How to Change An AC Filter
+Learn more: Why and How to Change An AC Filter

 4. Keep equipment clear

 This is one of the air conditioner basics that you have the most control over.
 Remember that your condenser units need space and air flow to release heat.